Brainsware/sauce/README.md

 Sauce is a general purpose library providing containers and functions that ease development in PHP.
-Currently only features up to PHP 5.3.x are supported, but a 5.4.x branch especially taking advantage of traits will be added soon.
+Master always reflects the featureset of current PHP version.
+Right now this is 5.4.x.
+For older versions checkout the branches.

 Provided classes: